|Rodney B. Siegel, Ph.D., Executive Director|

 |Steven Albert, M.S., Assistant Director for MAPS and MoSI|

 Steve is the Assistant Director for the MAPS and MoSI Programs.
 Prior to joining IBP, he was the Director of the Fish and Wildlife Department for the Zuni Indian Tribe in New Mexico, and a senior ecologist with an employee-owned consulting company.
-He has been involved with the study and conservation of the federally threatened Yellow-billed Cuckoo, and the endangered Southwestern Willow Flycatcher, assisting research on the latter species' wintering grounds in Latin America.
+He has been involved for many years with the study and conservation of threatened and endangered birds in the U.S. and Latin America.
 His other research interests include ecological restoration, and developing conservation strategies across jurisdictional boundaries.
 Steve is a former adjunct faculty at Prescott (Arizona) College; a past president of the New Mexico Chapter of The Wildlife Society; and a former advisory board member for the New Mexico Chapter of The Trust for Public Lands.
 He is also a manuscript reviewer for several peer-reviewed journals.
 Phone (415) 663-2050.
 Steve's CV

 |Lauren Helton, Staff Biologist|